CO₂ Capture Pathways

-The pilot, designed by Axens, entered the construction phase in 2020 at the ArcelorMittal steelworks site in Dunkirk and will be able to capture 0.5 metric tons of CO2 an hour from steelmaking gases by 2022.
+The pilot, designed by Axens, entered the construction phase in 2020 at the ArcelorMittal steelworks site in Dunkirk with the availability to capture 0.5 metric tons of CO2 an hour from steelmaking gases since 2022.

 Please fill in the form below to get in touch with us